Hopewell, Virginia: Urban renewal

-Like many cities, Hopewell embarked on an urban renewal plan in the 1960s in an attempt to revitalize its downtown retail area.
-The plan was a failure because many of the retail businesses that had been located downtown moved elsewhere to new shopping centers being developed outside the city limits in Petersburg, Chester, and Prince George County.
-With the exception of a new branch bank and a Hardee's fast food restaurant constructed in the late 1970s, the former downtown area that was razed for redevelopment remained a vast gravel parking lot for decades.
+Like many cities, Hopewell embarked on an urban renewal plan in the 1960s to revitalize its downtown retail area.
+The plan failed because many of the retail businesses that had been located downtown moved elsewhere to new shopping centers being developed outside the city limits in Petersburg, Chester, and Prince George County.
+With the exception of a new branch bank and a Hardee's fast-food restaurant constructed in the late 1970s, the former downtown area that was razed for redevelopment remained a vast gravel parking lot for decades.

-However, a new urbanization is occurring, and many long vacant storefronts are now refurbished and occupied.
+A new urbanization is occurring, and many long-vacant storefronts are now refurbished and occupied.
 Several others are now under construction.
-Further, the City invested $12 million in a new beautiful state of the art flagship library for the busy Appomattox Regional Library System, the Maude Langhorne Nelson Library.
-The library has a cyber cafe, extensive YA and children's collections, and a replica of the historic, 1600s-era frigate ship, Hopewell, installed as a centerpiece.
-The city also restored the Beacon Theatre, which was built in 1928, and there are 70 or more concerts and other events annually.
+Further, the city invested $12 million in a new flagship library for the Appomattox Regional Library System, the Maude Langhorne Nelson Library.
+The library has a cyber cafe, extensive YA and children's collections, and a replica of the historic, 1600s-era frigate ship Hopewell installed as a centerpiece.
+The city also restored the Beacon Theatre, which was built in 1928 and now hosts 70 or more concerts and other events annually.
 Performers there include The Temptations, The Four Tops, Vince Gill, Travis Tritt, Clint Black, Amy Grant, Average White Band, Vanilla Ice, The Commodores, Pure Prairie League, Delbert McClinton, and many more.

-New plantings and street beautification projects have been put into place, to attract more businesses and shoppers to the East Broadway area.
+New plantings and street beautification projects have been put into place to attract more businesses and shoppers to the East Broadway area.